Cute as a button: Australian native flowers for pollinators - Minimalist Gardener

 The soft pom-pom flowers of showy honey-myrtle are formed almost entirely from stamens, making them nectar rich.
 They attract a wide range of insects as well as birds, which brush against pollen.

 In gardens, this species is relatively forgiving when grown in the right climate.
 Planting holes prepared with a sharp spade or tough gardening knife should be wide rather than deep.
 Light pruning after flowering can be done with clean shears to maintain shape.
-Wear gloves if you're sensitive to oils.
+Wear gloves if you are sensitive to oils.

 Billy buttons (Craspedia globosa)

 Billy buttons are the pinnacle of spherical flowers.
 In gardens, they can be grown easily, but success depends on drainage.
-They dislike compacted or water-logged soil.
+They dislike compacted or waterlogged soil.

 Loosening the planting area with a fork or cultivator helps water move rather than sitting around their roots.
 Watering should be consistent while plants establish, then scaled back.
 Spent flower heads can be removed with sharp shears or flower scissors, or left to dry naturally.